 Alternatively, you can join combine your Vatican tour with the Gardens and Sistine Chapel.

-The papal audience is 90 minutes of prayers, readings and blessings with the Pope on Wednesday mornings in St. Peter’s Square (in good weather), the Pope Paul VI Audience Hall near St Peter's or at Castel Gandolfo outside Rome (in August).
-For free tickets, contact the American Catholic Church in Rome 2 to 3 weeks in advance.
-If you get tickets, arrive early (the gates open between 8 and 8:30am) as seating is on a first-come basis.
+The papal audience is 90 minutes of prayers, readings and blessings with the Pope on Wednesday mornings in St. Peter’s Square (in good weather) or the Pope Paul VI Audience Hall near St Peter's (sometimes in December, January, and August).
+Tickets are not required for the August audiences.
+For free tickets at other times of the year, contact St Patrick's American Community in Rome 2 to 3 weeks in advance--this page also lists the dates on which there are no audiences.
+If you get tickets, arrive early (around 7am, the gates open between 7:30am and 8:30am) as seating is on a first-come basis.

 One of my favourite galleries and often overlooked by first-time visitors to Rome, the Borghese houses an outstanding collection of paintings, sculpture and antiquities from the 15th to 18th centuries including "Daphne and Apollo" by Bernini and "Sacred and Profane Love" by Titian.
 Tickets are sold for a particular date and time and each visit is limited to 2 hours, after which you will be ushered out of the gallery.
 Arrive early as all bags must be checked and this process takes a while--you don't want to cut into your visit time.
 Book online (here) a couple weeks in advance--tickets can sometimes be available up to the last minute but there are also weeks when they sell out days in advance.

 Now housing the French Embassy, the Palazzo Farnese contains the famous Farnese gallery with its fresco cycle depicting the loves of the gods by artist Annibale Carracci.
-Note that as of March 2013, the Farnese gallery is closed for renovations expected to last 12-18 months.
-Instead the tour visits the private rooms of the palace, known as Camerini, which have not previosly been open to the public.
-One of the private rooms, the Camerino of Cardinal Odoardo Farnese, has frescos by Carracci depicting scenes from the life of Hercules.
-Tickets for this tour must be booked online (here) at least a week in advance.
+Tickets should be booked online (here) at least a week in advance.

 The Colosseum and the Vatican Museums are two attractions that don't require you to buy tickets in advance, but you may be able to reduce your time in line if you do: Short lines for sights in Rome, Italy